cmu-phil/tetrad-manual-rtd/docs/data.formats.md

 - Diagonal entries must be included (`1.0` above)
 - No commas (`1,0` is invalid)
 - No extra blank lines at the end
 - The number of rows in the lower triangle must equal the number of variables
+- It is important not to end a line with a delimiter, as this can cause parsing errors.

 This format is still accepted for both covariance and correlation matrices.